KianIsDev/ObsidianBackups/README.md

 The proplem then became, that i didnt have a reliable way of syncing my Obsidian notes between the two computers.
 Erarlier i had used Google Drive to automatically upload and download the notes, but this solution works poorly on a linux machine.
 So thats why i went with github.
 There are other tools that links github and Obsidian, but the setup was somewhat of a hassle, and it didnt seem to do exactly the things i wanted it to, so i made my own :D

+# Getting started
+You should consider making a **private** copy of this repository and host it on your own account.
+While forking the project does come with some benefits, it sadly can't (to my knowledge) hide the private notes that this project is aimed at backing up.
+So for your own safety, i recommend making your own **private** copy of this project.

+1) ``git clone`` this repository.
+2) ``cd`` into the repository.
+3) Go to GitHub and make a new **private** repository.
+4) ``git push --mirror`` into your new repository.
+5) now you should be able to see all the same files inside your own repository.

 # Helpful tips
 ## Use an Alias